DataByne/uraPointOfSale/README.md

 # uraPointOfSales
-Course project for Software Engineering
+Course project for Software Engineering.
+Project is a web based POS service aimed at brick and mortar stores.